Achilles Tendon Rupture

 • Athletes able to return to play by 2-year follow-up show no statistically significant difference in performance level[19]

-Thus, athletes demonstrating the ability to return to play by 1-year should expect to achieve continuous improvement to baseline performance by the ensuing season.
+Thus, athletes demonstrating the ability to return to play in 1 year should expect to achieve continuous improvement to baseline performance by the following season.

 Pearls and Other Issues